geritol/learn/pega.md

 ## Connectors
 Connectors help integration between systems.
 You can parse, convert, and map data in either direction to or from the clipboard.
 Connectors can be ionvoked from data pages and activities.

-Steps to invoke a connector:
+Steps to invoke a connector (from data page/ activity):
 - (use data transforms to set request data)
   - Initialize connector
   - Map outbound data